-- Combine the sugar and water in a small saucepan and set on the stovetop over medium heat.
-Bring to boil and cook, without stirring, until sugar is dissolved and temperature reaches soft-ball stage on a candy thermometer (225 degrees F at 5000ft. elevation).
+Combine the sugar and water in a small saucepan and set on the stovetop over medium heat.
+Bring to boil and cook, without stirring, until sugar is dissolved and temperature reaches soft-ball stage on a candy thermometer (225°–230°F at 5000ft. elevation, 235°–240°F sea level).
 Add the blackberry syrup and bring back to boil.

-- Drizzle the boiling sugar syrup into the egg whites, increase mixer speed to medium, and beat until cool and egg whites form "stiff, shining, upstanding peaks" (thanks Julia Child!)
+With mixer running on low, slowly drizzle the boiling sugar syrup into the egg whites, aiming for the space between the whisk and the bowl.
+When the sugar syrup has all been added, increase mixer speed to medium-high, and beat until cool and egg whites form "stiff, shining, upstanding peaks" (thanks Julia Child!), about 8 minutes.

-- Now it's time to add the butter, one tablespoon at a time, while keeping the mixer on medium speed and beating after each addition until it is absorbed into the meringue.
+With the mixer running on medium, add the butter, one tablespoon at a time, beating after each addition until it is absorbed into the meringue.
 Use to frost cupcakes same day, or refrigerate for up to 1 week.
 Freeze buttercream, or any leftovers, in a freezer bag for up to 3 months.